dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_forwarding.md

 The SAM template deploys the forwarder with the following default parameters that you can modify to suit your needs:

-* LambdaFunctionMemorySize: 256 MB  --> At 1,769 MB, a function has the equivalent of one vCPU (one vCPU-second of credits per second).
+* `LambdaFunctionMemorySize`: 256 MB  --> At 1,769 MB, a function has the equivalent of one vCPU (one vCPU-second of credits per second).
-* MaximumLambdaConcurrency: 30  --> Maximum number of Lambda functions executing concurrently
+* `MaximumLambdaConcurrency`: 30  --> Maximum number of Lambda functions executing concurrently
-* LambdaSQSMessageBatchSize: 4  --> Number of log messages processed per Lambda execution (for smaller files you can increase it, for very large files you can decrease it)
+* `LambdaSQSMessageBatchSize`: 4  --> Number of log messages processed per Lambda execution (for smaller files you can increase it, for very large files you can decrease it)
-* LambdaMaximumExecutionTime: 300  --> Maximum execution time in seconds of the AWS Lambda function, you can increase this up to 900
+* `LambdaMaximumExecutionTime`: 300  --> Maximum execution time in seconds of the AWS Lambda function, you can increase this up to 900
-* SQSVisibilityTimeout: 420  --> SQS message invisibility time once received.
+* `SQSVisibilityTimeout`: 420  --> SQS message invisibility time once received.
 This value should be larger than the LambdaMaximumExecutionTime to avoid more than one Lambda function processing the same log file (note however that SQS provides at-least-once delivery)
-* SQSLongPollingMaxSeconds: 20  --> Time to wait while polling the SQS queue for messages
+* `SQSLongPollingMaxSeconds`: 20  --> Time to wait while polling the SQS queue for messages
-* MaximumSQSMessageRetries: 2  --> Maximum number of times the forwarder retries processing a log file if it fails before sending the S3 Object created notification to the DLQ
+* `MaximumSQSMessageRetries`: 2  --> Maximum number of times the forwarder retries processing a log file if it fails before sending the S3 Object created notification to the DLQ

 ## Forward logs from S3 buckets on different AWS regions